fmvasilenko/TOXIN/README.md

 Any component that does not have parent will add eventListener to itself.
 And depending on what part of it`s body was clicked - will delegate this event to children by calling their `clickHandler()`.

 ### this.closers
 `this.closers` contains functions that will be called when click event happend out of the element.

-### P.S.
-This architecture probably is not the best solution but any try to fix it would require changing all the classes that extend Component.js.